mixmaxhq/promise-callbacks/README.md

 Hopefully these 3rd-party libraries will get [their](https://github.com/nodejs/node/pull/5020) [acts](https://github.com/request/request/issues/1935#issuecomment-287660358)
 [together](https://github.com/mafintosh/mongojs/issues/324#issuecomment-287591550)
 in the relatively near future.
-In the future, there's `promise-callbacks` to keep it simple.
+In the meantime, there's `promise-callbacks` to keep it simple.

 ## Installation